CLIP-VIS: Adapting CLIP for Open-Vocabulary Video Instance Segmentation: Related Work

-In contrast, offline approaches directly segment and associate the instances in a video.
-VisTR \cite{wang2021end} is one of typical offline approaches built on transformer structure.
-VisTR takes the whole video as the input and employs a set of queries to directly perform instance predictions.
-VITA \cite{heo2022vita} first performs instance predictions in each frame using object queries, and second employs object decoder to associate instance predictions across frames.
-GenVIS \cite{heo2023generalized} stores object queries in previous clips to guide feature learning in current clip.
-Moreover, GenVIS can perform video instance segmentation in online mode.
+In contrast to online methods, offline approaches directly segment and associate the instances in a complete video sequence.
+VisTR\cite{wang2021end} is one of typical offline approaches built on a transformer structure.
+VisTR views the VIS task as a set prediction problem, and employs transformer to predict the masks of instances within a video.
+SeqFormer\cite{wu2022seqformer} first divides the instance queries into frame-level instance queries to perform feature extraction at each frame, and then combines these frame-level queries for mask prediction and classification.
+Similarly, VITA\cite{heo2022vita} first generate frame-level query features.
+Afterwards, VITA generate video-level query features for mask prediction by performing temporal interactions between frame-level queries.
+GenVIS\cite{heo2023generalized} stores object queries in previous clips to guide feature learning in current clip, and allows flexible transitions between offline, semi-offline, and online modes.

-The video instance segmentation approaches mentioned above assume that the training and inference share a same closed set of instance categories.
-As a result, these approaches is not able to segment and track instances of novel categories, which hampers the practical utility in real-world scenarios.
+Video instance segmentation approaches mentioned above assume that the training and inference stages share a same pre-defined closed set of instance categories.
+As a result, these methods are inherently constrained in their capacity to accurately segment and track instances of novel categories, thus limiting their practical applicability in real-world scenarios.